How hot is Rome in the summer?

 Posted on Mar 23, 2023 in Time out to reflect

-Let’s admit it: the problem with tourist services is that you rarely need them more than once, or surely not very often.
+[revised January 2024] Let’s admit it: the problem with tourist services is that you rarely need them more than once, or surely not very often.
 Booking a tour is not like buying milk everyday and making your choice based on your own daily experience.
-You have to make an investment without really seeing nor testing what you are […]
+You have to make an investment without really seeing nor testing […]

 Shopping for tours in ateliers instead of malls